Prowl-Documentation/Prowl-Dgraph/README.md

 <pre>uname</pre>

-I suggest you use the flags when running uname
+I suggest you use these flags when running uname

 <pre>m, o</pre>